The Curve of Forgetting by Sheila Brooke

 2018 CBC Nonfiction Prize longlist

 Sheila Brooke has made the 2018 CBC Nonfiction Prize longlist for The Curve of Forgetting.

 Sheila Brooke has spent almost two decades alternating summers working as a wildfire lookout observer in Canada's boreal forest, winters working as a relief lighthouse keeper for the Canadian Coast Guard and in-between times in a small off-grid Gulf Islands, B.C., cabin.
 She also spends treasured intervals travelling, crewing sailboats and visiting with her daughter's family on the East Coast.
 Brooke is currently working on a book of essays.

 A story of discovery and solitude.

 The story's source of inspiration

-Just a few weeks before almost three billion birds start arriving from different parts of the world to nest-build in Canada's great boreal forest, I am a blip on the migratory species curve.
+"Early spring; just a few weeks before almost three billion birds start arriving from different parts of the world to start nest-building in Canada's great boreal forest.
+I am a blip on the migratory species curve.
 Human, fire lookout, seasonal.
-There are about 125 of us in Canada.
+There are about 125 of us in Canada."

-The winner of the 2020 CBC Nonfiction Prize will receive $6,000 from the Canada Council for the Arts, have their work published on CBC Books and attend a two-week writing residency at the Banff Centre for the Arts and Creativity.
-Four finalists will each receive $1,000 from the Canada Council for the Arts and have their work published on CBC Books.
+The winner of the 2018 CBC Nonfiction Prize will receive $6,000 from the Canada Council for the Arts, have their story published on CBC Books and attend a writing residency at the Banff Centre for Arts and Creativity.
+Four finalists will each receive $1,000 from the Canada Council for the Arts and have their story published on CBC Books.